pateatlau/nextjs13-basic-features/README.md

-# Nextjs Basic Features
+# Nextjs 13 Basic Features

 ## Introduction

-This is a basic Nextjs project that demonstrates some of the basic features of Nextjs.
+This is a basic Nextjs project that demonstrates some of the basic features of Nextjs version 13.
 It includes:

 - Routing
 - Dynamic routing